MaxMa6150/LAB2B_Proposal/README.md

 1) When the sensor detects the brightness, will it return a specific value to RP2040?
 Or will it return values in a different pattern?

 2) Same question for gesture sensor and its return...
 Will it use the I2C protocol?

+*Since I tested positive, Ying and Sudong worked seperately with me.
+I worked on coding part and tested on breadboard.
+Ying and Sudong finished soildering process and tested on prototype board*

+## Oct.
+28th Uptading (Done by Ying and Sudong)

+### Soldering Process

+Since we had not finalized the proposal, we first solder QT PY 2040 on the prototype board.

+### Soldering test

+To test if the prototype works, we used the previous blinking code to test the board.